Chapter 19.30

 The provisions of this section will be followed regardless of any conflicting regulations of this chapter.
 Any regulations of this chapter which do not conflict with the provisions of this section are unaffected by this section.

 (1) Oil tanks.
-Any excavation, development activity or construction performed to comply with the “Underground Storage Tanks; Technical Requirements and State Program Approval; Final Rules” (40 CFR 280 and 281), as now existing or as hereafter amended or with the provisions of Chapter 90.76 RCW, or any regulations adopted thereunder, may not be used as the basis, or part of the basis, for requiring that nonconformance on the subject property be corrected.
+Any excavation, development activity or construction performed to comply with the “Underground Storage Tanks; Technical Requirements and State Program Approval; Final Rules” (40 CFR 280 and 281), as now existing or as hereafter amended, or with the provisions of Chapter 90.76 RCW, or any regulations adopted thereunder, may not be used as the basis, or part of the basis, for requiring that nonconformance on the subject property be corrected.

-(2) Governmental acquisition of property for right-of-way expansion.
-A proposal for structural alterations or change in use shall not trigger a requirement otherwise applicable under FWRC 19.30.090 that an applicant correct an existing nonconformance as to lot coverage, minimum lot size, parking, landscaping, or setback requirements, if the nonconformance was created solely by a local, state, or federal government acquisition of property for right-of-way expansion, and if the proposal meets the following requirements:
+(a) A proposal for improvements shall not trigger a requirement otherwise applicable under FWRC 19.30.090 that an applicant correct an existing nonconformance, if the nonconformance was created solely by a local, state, or federal government acquisition of property for right-of-way expansion, and if the proposal meets the following requirements:

-(c) The proposal is otherwise consistent with the public health, safety, and welfare.
+(ii) The proposal is otherwise consistent with the public health, safety, and welfare.

 (3) Other government regulations.
-Other than as specified in subsection (1) of this section, the city may, using process IV, exempt a property or use from any of the requirements of this chapter if:
+Other than as specified in subsection (1) of this section, the city may, using process III, exempt a property or use from any of the requirements of this chapter if:

 (a) The actions or events which form the basis of requiring that nonconformance on the subject property be corrected are necessitated solely to comply with local, state or federal regulation;